-Does not require any type of driver installation or software installation on the host PC
+Does not require any type of driver installation or software installation on host PC

-Protects against the most common attacks, such as cold boot attacks, malicious code and brute force attacks
+Protects against the most common attacks, such as cold boot attacks, malicious code, brute force attack

 Shares computers resources to encrypt data with other programs on the computer – Only as safe as your computer

 Uses the user’s password as the encryption key that scrambles data